Watermarking Graph Neural Networks via Explanations for Ownership Protection: Background and Problem Formulation

 \subsection{GNN Explanation}

-GNN explanations reveal how a GNN makes decisions by identifying graph features that most influence the prediction.
+GNN explanations identify graph features that influence predictions.
 Some methods (e.g., GNNExplainer~\citep{ying2019gnnexplainer} and PGExplainer~\citep{10.5555/3495724.3497370}) identify important subgraphs, while others (e.g., GraphLime~\citep{9811416}) identify key node features.
-Inspired by GraphLime~\citep{9811416}, we use Gaussian kernel matrices to capture relationships between node features and predictions: Gaussian kernel matrices are adept at capturing nonlinear dependencies and complex relationships between variables, ensuring that subtle patterns in the data are effectively represented~\cite{Yamada2012HighDimensionalFS}.
-Using these Gaussian kernel matrices, we employ a closed-form solution with ridge regression~\citep{ridgeregression}, allowing us to compute feature importance in a single step.
+Inspired by GraphLime~\citep{9811416}, we use Gaussian kernel matrices to capture relationships between node features and predictions: Gaussian kernel matrices effectively capture nonlinear dependencies and complex variable relationships, ensuring subtle patterns in the data are effectively represented~\cite{Yamada2012HighDimensionalFS}.
+Using these Gaussian kernel matrices, we employ a closed-form solution with ridge regression~\citep{ridgeregression} to compute feature importance in a single step.

-Our function $explain(\cdot)$ takes node feature matrix ${\bf X}$ and nodes' softmax scores ${\bf P}=[{\bf p}_1, \cdots, {\bf p}_N]$, and {produces $F$-dimensional feature attribution vector ${\bf e}$}.
-Each entry indicates the positive or negative feature influence on the GNN's predictions across all nodes.